Karamürsel: American base

 Due to its strategic and naturally protected location, Karamürsel has been used as a naval base to help control access to the Black Sea.
 During the Cold War a U.S. military base was also located in Karamürsel for many years to intercept Russian radio transmissions.
 The station, containing a 500-foot-diameter antenna array AN/FLR-9, called Elephant Cage, was in place from 1957 until 1979; this huge landmark was visible from everywhere in Karamürsel, from villages on the hills surrounding the town and even from the shores across the Bay of Izmit.
+In 1975, Turkey took control of the U.S. intelligence‐gathering base.
 After the US military left the base was transferred to the Turkish Navy and is still in operation today.
 However, the US military removed an important chip from the antenna so that it would not be used after they left.
 The antenna was demolished in the mid-1990s.

 In 1958, a USDESEA Educational System school for the dependents of the U.S. military opened at the Karamürsel Air Station Starting as an elementary school, it was expanded to take middle school students and eventually both junior and senior high school students.
 In 1961, a new school building was constructed and served the educational needs of the military personnel's children until the base itself closed in 1979.

 In addition to the students who lived on the base with their parents, the American dependents' school at the Karamürsel Air Station (KCDI) became a regional boarding school that took students from grades nine through twelve.
-High-school-aged students whose parents were stationed in other Turkish locations, those stationed in Iraklion Air Station in Crete, and the children of civilian federal employees working for the VOA (Voice of America) radio station in Xanthi, Greece now attended high school in Karamürsel.
+High-school-aged students whose parents were stationed in other Turkish locations, those stationed in Iraklion Air Station in Crete, and the children of civilian federal employees working for the VOA (Voice of America) radio station in Xanthi, Greece then attended high school in Karamürsel.

+Composition

+There are 28 neighbourhoods in Karamürsel District: